Thank you for your interest in serving as an intern in my Washington, D.C., Anniston, or Opelika offices.

 D.C.
 Internship Application Instructions

-All D.C. office applicants must email a current resume, cover letter, and short (2-3) page writing sample related to current events or American political history to the intern coordinator by February, 12th 2016.
+All D.C. office applicants must email a current resume, cover letter, and short (2-3) page writing sample related to current events or American political history to the intern coordinator by February, 21st, 2017.
 Students are welcome to submit a relevant paper or essay produced by them for a class as their writing sample.
-The intern coordinator will contact select applicants to schedule phone interviews with DC staff and a timed writing assignment.
+The intern coordinator will contact select applicants to schedule phone interviews with DC staff.
 Applicants with ties to Alabama and the Third District are preferred.

 Session Dates (please note your preferred sessions in your cover letter):